 Viewpoints to Which You Can DriveThe mountain is not visible from the park entrance - the road sits too low, and is hemmed in by other mountains.
 You may, however, drive as far as mile 15 on the road, to Savage River, with hopes of seeing Denali along the way.

 Mile nine on the road is the first place where it rises high enough, and has the right angle, to potentially see the mountain.
 Mile 11 features a pull-out and interpretive waysides.
 The Savage River area itself sits too low to see the mountain, but energetic photographers can hike a short distance up nearby Healy Ridge to gain vantage points with views of Denali.

 Viewpoints Accessed by BusAs it travels westward beyond mile 15, the Denali Park Road offers many views of the mountain.

 Every bus trip in the park, from the shortest (Denali Natural History Tour) to the longest (Kantishna transit bus / Kantishna Experience Tour) will offer chances to see more of the mountain, given clear skies.

 The first base to summit viewpoint is at Stony Dome, located at mile 62.
-You can reach this point with the Eielson, Wonder Lake or Kantishna transit buses; or with the Kantishna Experience Tour.
-The Tundra Wilderness Tour, which normally turns around at mile 53, will travel to Stony Dome if there is a chance of seeing the mountain.
+You can reach this point with the Eielson, Wonder Lake, or Kantishna transit buses, or with the Tundra Wilderness Tour or the Kantishna Experience Tour.

 Reflection PondOne of the most iconic and often-photographed images of the mountain is from Reflection Pond, just beyond mile 85.
 The Kantishna transit and Kantishna Experience tour will take you past Reflection Pond.